ian-small/Chloe.jl/README.md

 ## Output formats

 Internally, Chloë numbers each strand independently from its 5' end, and tracks features by (start, length) rather then by (start, stop).
 This avoids most of the issues with features crossing the arbitrary end of a circular genome.
-The default output of Chloë (`.sff` files) uses these conventions.
+The `--sff` output of Chloë (`.sff` files) uses these conventions.
 For example, here's the start of a typical `.sff` output file:

 <img src="assets/sff.png" width="600">